Bulletin #2169, Pruning Woody Landscape Plants

 Pruning Techniques

-Heading back
+1. Heading back

-On plants with opposite buds and leaves (you can see pairs of leaves opposite each other along the branches), heading back to a pair of buds causes the plant to look fuller because both buds develop into branches.
+- On plants with opposite buds and leaves (you can see pairs of leaves opposite each other along the branches), heading back to a pair of buds causes the plant to look fuller because both buds develop into branches.
 Lilacs, maples, viburnums, and most dogwoods have opposite buds.

-On many plants with alternate buds and leaves, heading back to a healthy bud simply redirects the direction of growth.
+- On plants with alternate buds and leaves, heading back to a healthy bud simply redirects the direction of growth.
 Since the buds alternate up and down the stems, you can determine the direction of future growth by pruning back to a bud pointing in that direction.
-Hybrid roses are often headed back to a bud that points outward in order to encourage an open habit, which allows better air and light penetration into the middle of the plants.
+Hybrid roses are often headed back to a bud that points outward to encourage an open habit, which allows better air and light penetration into the middle of the plants.

 Heading back should be practiced on young branches, whose buds are able to respond.
-As branches age and their bark thicken, their buds are less able to develop.
+As branches age and their bark thickens, their buds are less able to develop.
 Heading back old branches, called topping, results in unsightly stubs.
 Trees should never be topped.
 Old shrubs and hedges should be topped only as a last resort, with the understanding that some may take a few seasons to respond, and others may not be able to respond.

 Renewal pruning